exercism/julia/exercises/concept/chessboard/.docs/instructions.md

 ## 2. Define the file range

 Implement the `file_range()` function.
-It should return a range of integers, from the uppercase letter A, to the uppercase letter H.
+It should return a range of characters, from the uppercase letter A, to the uppercase letter H.

 ```julia-repl
 julia> file_range()